 Opioids, a class of powerful pain-relieving drugs, have become both a medical blessing and a societal challenge.
 Derived from the opium poppy or synthesized in laboratories, opioids are prescribed for managing pain after surgery, injury, or for chronic conditions like cancer.

 However, their potential for abuse and addiction has led to a significant public health crisis.
 Opioids have been reported to contribute to the high overdose deaths in the United States.
-In fact, more than 80,000 people died from opioid overdose, according to studies.
+In fact, Drug overdose deaths involving prescription opioids rose from 3,442 in 1999 to 17,029 in 2017.

 Common opioids include both prescription medications and illicit drugs.
 Here is a list of some well-known prescription opioids: